Joan Bates: Early life

-Bates was born Joan Collins in 2 September 1929 at Aldershot Barracks in England, the daughter of RSM Albert Collins of the Royal Horse Artillery, and his wife, Elizabeth.
+Bates was born Joan Collins on 2 September 1929 at Aldershot Barracks in England, the daughter of RSM Albert Collins of the Royal Horse Artillery, and his wife, Elizabeth.
 The family were later stationed at Shoebury Barracks.

 As a young woman, Joan was a carnival queen and model who, according to her son Michael, "modelled for all sorts of companies".

 Marriage

 Joan met British Army major Paddy Roy Bates at the Kursaal dance hall in Southend-on-Sea.
 At the time he was recuperating from serious burns suffered during World War II.
 They married three months later in 1949 at the Caxton Hall Registry Office in London.
 They had two children, Penelope "Penny" and Michael.

 Sealand

 In the 1960s, Roy and Joan launched a pirate radio station and on Joan's birthday on 2 September 1967, they declared the Principality of Sealand independent, appointing themselves Prince Roy and Princess Joan, thus making Joan the "self-proclaimed ruler of the world's smallest kingdom".